-In many countries the F 650, despite being a newcomer, rocketed up into the best-seller lists almost overnight.
-In Germany, for example, it quickly became the second best-selling machine in the market.
-And within just 10 months after the start of production, the 10,000th F 650 came off the assembly line in July 1994.
+In many countries the F 650, despite being a newcomer, rocketed up into the best-seller lists in its very first year.
+In Germany, for example, sales of the F 650 in 1994 amounted to 4,391 units, making this the fourth best-selling motorcycle in the market.
+And with total production exceeding 21,500 units by July 1995, the F 650 has already surpassed BMW's highest hopes.